OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 additional information about data locality to maximize reuse of data on the device and minimize data transfers.
 It is after this step that most applications will observe the benefit of OpenACC acceleration.
-This step will be primarily beneficial on machine where the host and device have seperate memories.
+This step will be primarily beneficial on machine where the host and device have separate memories.

 Data Regions